Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 var mat = new Material(Shader.Find("Unlit/Vector"));
 ```

-Filling a mesh asset can be done by the following `VectorUtils` method:
+To fill a mesh asset, use the following `VectorUtils` method:

 ```
 public static void FillMesh(